Garsondee/What-the-Tide-Dragged-In/Root/Scenes/Act2/02_04_The_Shamans_Warning.md

 *   Wild Magic Lingers in the Air (herb smoke, ozone, ancient power)

 **Key NPCs:**
-*   **The Slynx Shaman:** Appearing suddenly from the shadows, looking grave.
+*   **The Lynx Shaman:** Appearing suddenly from the shadows, looking grave.

 **Linguistic Clues:**
-*   **Slynx Shaman (in Lynx-Conlang):** "Moon-metal binds the shifting skin.
+*   **Lynx Shaman (in Lynx-Conlang):** "Moon-metal binds the shifting skin.
 Cage of man holds cage of lies.
 Seek the silver... silence the change."

 **Potential Outcomes:**
 *   **Success:** If the players have deciphered enough of the Lynx conlang, they understand the shaman's message: there is something made of silver ('moon-metal') in the Animal Control building ('cage of man') that can trap a shapeshifter ('binds the shifting skin').
 This gives them a new, optional objective for the Pound Rescue.